microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaContact.md

 ```

 ## Description
-the Get-EntraBetaContact cmdlet gets a contact from Azure Active Directory.
+The Get-EntraBetaContact cmdlet gets a contact from Azure Active Directory.

 ## Examples